 Students will use skills developed in MART 160 Audio Production I to produce audio projects, utilizing a variety of analog and digital audio hardware and software, including the ProTools multi-track, computer based recording and editing system, as well as exploring more advanced audio techniques and concepts.
 Course maybe taken twice for degree or certificate credit.
 Prerequisite: MART 160.

 This is an intermediate level course in Adobe Photoshop, building on skills and concepts learned in Photoshop I. Topics include layer and channel masks, advanced layers, color management, and presentation tools.
 Prerequisite: MART 180 or permission.

 ADVANCED DIGITAL PROJECTS (3)

 Students work on advanced individual projects using the skills and concepts they learned in intermediate level MART classes including Photoshop, Web, Animation, Graphics, Video and Audio.
 Feedback and instruction is provided by student presentations and interaction, and one-to-one contact with the instructor.
 Course maybe taken twice for degree or certificate credit.
-Prerequisites: MART 231 or MART 280 or permission.
+Prerequisites: MART 280 or permission.

 This course provides students with an opportunity to enlarge and complete their learning experience by taking an unpaid position in a real working environment.
 Students must have completed a significant portion of core requirements to be eligible for this course.
 May be taken twice for degree or certificate credit.
 Variable credit.
 Permission required.